liangguangyii/liangguangyii.github.io/_posts/2024-2-13-notes-for-gimic.md

 For open shell, log files are needed, so extra keyword `gfprint` should be added in the input file, to print the basis set information, then `./Gaussian2gimic.py --input=test.log`.

-And the calculation is proceeded in a cubic box, so the initial orientation of the molecule should be considered, by using `nosymm` keword.
+And the calculation is proceeded in a cubic box, so the initial orientation of the molecule should be considered, by using `nosymm` keyword.